Faskyy/Web-Chat-/README.md

 Original code belongs to @Traversy Media
-This project is submitted here for my own personal reference as well as for others who require a quick access to the code.
+This project is submitted here for my own personal reference with a couple of my own edits